Top Caribbean Medical Schools (2024) - Rankings and Fees

 U.S. medical schools are becoming more competitive annually, making pursuing education abroad more attractive.
 The Caribbean has a few specific attributes that may catch your attention.
 For example, many Caribbean med school acceptance rates are higher than in the U.S.

 Caribbean schools tend to have lower MCAT and GPA requirements, a game-changer for students with lower scores.
+For those aiming to strengthen their applications, consulting services for med school applications from Inspira Advantage help students gain admission to top U.S. medical schools.
 Some medical schools in the Caribbean also have solid ties to the AAMC, meaning you can be matched to a U.S. residency program after.
 Caribbean schools have reasonable residency match rates, some rivaling U.S. schools.

 Caribbean Medical Schools vs. American Medical Schools